 - Shampoo: Flea shampoos will kill fleas on contact.
 Check carefully to see if the shampoo you purchase will also attack larva and eggs since some shampoos only target adult fleas, which only temporarily solves the problem.

 - Flea Powder & Sprays: Flea powers and sprays can be applied to your pet to kill fleas (both adult fleas and eggs).
 Again, check carefully when purchasing powers to ensure that it will kill eggs, since not all powders do.
 Note also that powders can cause your pet’s skin to dry out.

-- Flea Collars: Of the two varieties of flea collars, the most effective type emits a toxin that is absorbed into your pet’s skin.
+- Flea Collars: Of the two varieties of flea collars, the most effective type, like Seresto, emits a toxin that is absorbed into your pet’s skin.
 This toxin contains an insecticide that kills fleas.
 Other kinds of collars emit gas toxic to fleas—these collars are effective at eradicating fleas around your pet’s head, but do not have an impact on fleas further away on your pet’s body.